Gesonia obeditalis: Description

 The wingspan is about 22–24 mm.
 Antennae of male serrate and fasciculated.
 Body fuscous or rufous brown.
 Palpi chocolate at sides.
 Forewings with traces of antemedial and postmedial waved lines, where postmedial line curved inwards below cell.
 There are traces of specks in and at end of cell.
 An obliquely sinuous postmedial pale line found with rufous diffused on its outer edge with a marginal dark specks series.
 Hindwings with postmedial line developed towards inner margin.
 A marginal series of dark specks present.
 Traces of medial and submarginal lines can be seen.
 Some specimens have a dark spot beyond the postmedial line of forewings at middle, and another above inner margin.
 Some has ochreous ground color in forewings as far as submarginal line and another has color between antemedial and postmedial line fuscous black.

 Life cycle

 The larvae feed on Gramineae (grass) species, as well as Stylosanthes species.
-They live stretched on the stems of their host plant and feed on the flower spikes.
-Pupation takes place in a white, silken cocoon that incorporates debris.
-The larvae are light yellow with seven longitudinal brownish-orange bands.
 Two pairs of prolegs are missing so the caterpillar moves by looping.